nodejs/TSC/BasePolicies/CONTRIBUTING.md

 # TC Process

-The TC uses a "consensus seeking" process for issues that are esclated to the TC.
+The TC uses a "consensus seeking" process for issues that are escalated to the TC.
 The group tries to find a resolution that has no open objections among TC members.
-If a resolution cannot be reached that has no objections then a majority wins vote is called.
+If a consensus cannot be reached that has no objections then a majority wins vote is called.

 Members can be added to the TC at any time.
 Any committer can nominate another committer